Digital Marketing

 Big companies have content teams, video producers, and six-figure marketing budgets.
-You have yourself, maybe one or two employees, and actual work to do serving customers.
+You have yourself, maybe one or two employees, and customers who need you.

 What Content Marketing Actually Means

-When done well, content marketing builds trust before people ever contact you.
-A Houston homeowner who reads five helpful articles about plumbing maintenance on your site is more likely to call you when something breaks.
+Content builds trust before anyone calls you.
+A Houston homeowner who reads five helpful articles about plumbing maintenance knows what to expect.
+When something breaks, she calls you.

 The Small Business Content Advantage

-Big companies actually have disadvantages in content marketing:
+Big companies have real disadvantages in content marketing:

 They’re generic.
-Corporate content is often bland, written to offend no one and say nothing.
-Small businesses can be specific, opinionated, and memorable.
+Corporate content is bland and safe.
+It offends no one because it says nothing.
+You can be specific, opinionated, and memorable.

-They’re removed from customers.
-Marketing teams in corporate offices don’t hear what customers actually ask.
-You do—every day.
+They’re disconnected from customers.
+Marketing teams in offices don’t hear what customers ask.
+You hear it every day.
+You know the real problems.

-They can’t move fast.
-Approval chains and brand guidelines slow everything down.
-You can publish an article about a local news story today.
+They’re slow.
+Approval chains and brand guidelines kill momentum.
+You can publish an article about a Houston news story today.

-They lack personality.
-Customers want to connect with people, not logos.
-Your small business has a face, a story, and a voice.
+They have no personality.
+Customers connect with people, not logos.
+You have a face, a story, and a real voice.

 Start With What You Know